Everlasting-dev/ecutek-log-viewer/README.md

 - Check for CORS issues when running locally
 - Ensure all JavaScript files are loading correctly
 - Verify Plotly.js and PapaParse CDN links are accessible

+### Loading Screen
+- Displayed only on initial page load/refresh.
+Switching between Time Plot and Analysis suppresses the startup loading screen.

 ## 📈 Development